codeforsanjose/findahome/README.md

 **CAUTION:** Following the above steps may trigger rate limiting by Social Serve.
 You'll start to see jobs fail in the Sidekiq UI because the fetch listing requests will start to forward to a page that asks a user to enter a captcha in order to prove that they're not a robot.
 If you enter the captcha then you'll be good to go for another N requests.
 If you're testing the listing collection code then I encourage you to kill Sidekiq (CTRL+C in the terminal window running it) after five or ten collections.

-The requests it sends out are stagged by minute - i.e, one request per minute - in order to be respectful towards the site maintainers.
-In order to maintain that respect, try to limit how much you run the listing collection jobs.
+The requests it sends out are stagged by one minute - i.e, one request per minute - in order to be respectful towards the site maintainers.
+In order to maintain that respect, try to limit how often you run the listing collection jobs.
 Hopefully, I'll have data seeding done soon so that all local development doesn't depend on running a few jobs.
+The listing data will persist in postgres.

 Sorry for the setup being so complicated!
 I plan on making everything easier to install and manage in the future!